thoughtbot/maybe_haskell/book/haskell-basics/maybe.md

 Depending on your domain and the likelihood of Maybe values, you might find this sort of "stair-casing" propagating throughout your system.
 This can lead to the thought that `Maybe` isn't really all that valuable over some *null* value built into the language.
-If you have to have this sort of matching expression peppered throughout the code base, how is that better than the analogous "`nil` checks"?
+If you need these `case` expressions peppered throughout the code base, how is that better than the analogous "`nil` checks"?